 Room N158 | Mostly seniors, but all adults welcome

 Class Setup: About 30 people weekly with a semi-circle lecture style with sound system to facilitate those hard of hearing.

-Join this large and active group of seniors in a lively discussion led by outstanding teacher Ernest Horany.
+Join this group of seniors in a lively discussion led by outstanding teacher Ernest Horany.
 Class is taught mostly lecture style from pre-printed curriculum and books selected by several class members.
 Members generously give their time and talents to Christ United’s ministries and you will find them active in the Senior Adults 60+ activities.

 Room N260 | Older single women

 Class Setup: U Shape Tables and chairs with about 20 women weekly